Things to do in Bled

 Other trips from Bled

 Take the time to enjoy what surrounds this beautiful lake.
-The other well-known attractions are Lake Bohinj, Vintar gorge and Triglav National Park.
+The other well-known attractions are Lake Bohinj, Vintgar Gorge and Triglav National Park.
 Unfortunately, we did not have time to visit these other destinations.
+If you wish to stay a few days you can stay in different hotels or in a beautiful treehouse only 5min away.

 Bled is undoubtedly beautiful.
 However, I did feel like it was on the edge of becoming some kind of a tourist trap.
 I wish I had taken the time to go hiking or swimming ( I didn’t know we could swim) instead of going to the island.
 I also found that it was a little expensive to do the main attractions.
 If you are two people and you wish to go to the church on the island, visit the castle and eat the cake, you will need to budget around 70 Euros.
 This is without counting for the parking or the transportation fees.